hackkosice/new-web/content/_index.md

 {{< section type="banner" config="thank_you_banner" >}}

-for an amazing weekend full of innovative ideas, creative projects and you, **hackers**!
+for an amazing weekend full of innovative ideas, creative projects, and you, **hackers**!

+Hack Kosice 2020 happened on 5. - 6.9.2020 in an online form, where hackers could

+experience many workshops, activities a lot of challenges, and attractive prizes.

 Hope you enjoyed Hack Kosice as we did.
 See you on **Hack Kosice 2021**.
 {{< /section >}}